vivizuma/invoicinator/README.md

 props should be used to generate each item in the invoice when adding items

-todo today ( 15.01.2024 ):
+todo today ( 25.01.2024 ):

-- make main container consistent ratio
+- run build ++ done
-- input validations:
+- fix build errors ++ done
-  --you
+- deploy on vercel ++ done
-  --them
+- make main container consistent ratio ++ Done

-  --invoice
+todo today (26.01.2024)

-  --add items
+- handle input and preview state:
-- visual feedback for each section completion
+  --- to share state between componenets, remove state from each component, move it to the nearest common parent and then pass it down to them via props.
+This is called lifting state up.

-- input passing to preview
+- nearest common parent is the content container

 - preview section container,
 - a4 preview content section